We think this TV show stands out for:

 Is it any good?

-Inspired by the bestselling "Lonely Planet" travel guides, this British adventure series has been on the air since the mid-1990s and has amassed an impressive list of destinations over more than a dozen seasons.
+Inspired by the bestselling "Lonely Planet" travel guides, Globe Trekker has been on the air since the mid-1990s and has amassed an impressive list of destinations over more than a dozen seasons.
 The presenters' faces have changed throughout the years (a fresh-faced Bradley Cooper, for one, led a trek to the Peruvian Andes long before he became an Oscar nominee) but one thing has remained the same: the show's commitment to making every adventure both educational and entertaining.

 Families can talk about different cultures and global diversity.
 How do the people and places you see on Globe Trekker compare to your own hometown and the people you know?
 What would it be like to be a kid growing up in another country -- whether it's Switzerland or Swaziland?